-(1) Is peer-reviewed and evidence-based.
+9 (1) Is peer-reviewed and evidence-based.

+10 (2) Provides developmentally appropriate instruction and skill and increasing awareness of and assistance for, youth behavioralhealth disorders.

+11 building on identifying the signs and symptoms of, preventing,

+14 (3) Provides instruction on how to reduce the stigma around 15 youth behavioral health disorders and available resources, including 16 local school and community resources, and the process for

+17 accessing treatment.

-- (2) Provides developmentally appropriate instruction and skill building on identifying the signs and symptoms of, preventing, and increasing awareness of and assistance for, youth behavioral health disorders. - (3) Provides instruction on how to reduce the stigma around youth behavioral health disorders and available resources, including local school and community resources, and the process for accessing treatment. - (4) Provides instruction on strategies to develop healthy coping techniques and to support a peer, friend, or family member with a youth behavioral health disorder. - (5) Seeks to prevent suicide and the abuse of and addiction to alcohol, nicotine, and other drugs. - (6) Adheres to a curriculum developed by a nationally recognized nonprofit training authority in youth behavioral health disorders that is structured to train all pupils in grades 10 to 12, inclusive, ensuring every pupil in each grade level is equipped with the essential skills needed to seek help for themselves and to direct others seeking help to the appropriate avenues for support. - (7) Includes training with certified instructors who can recommend resources available in the community for individuals with a youth behavioral health disorder. - (c) On or before January 1, 2023, a local educational agency shall report to the department the number of pupils who have voluntarily completed the youth behavioral health training program. - (d) This section shall be implemented only to the extent an appropriation is made in the annual Budget Act or another statute for these purposes. - SEC.
-4. If the Commission on State Mandates determines that this act contains costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made pursuant to Part 7 (commencing with Section 17500) of Division 4 of Title 2 of the Government Code.
+(4) Provides instruction on strategies to develop healthy coping techniques and to support a peer, friend, or family member with a youth behavioral health disorder.

+(5) Seeks to prevent suicide and the abuse of and addiction toalcohol, nicotine, and other drugs.

+(6) Adheres to a curriculum developed by a nationally recognized nonprofit training authority in youth behavioral health disorders that is structured to train all pupils in grades 10 to 12, inclusive, ensuring every pupil in each grade level is equipped with the essential skills needed to seek help for themselves and to direct others seeking help to the appropriate avenues for support.
+(7) Includes, training, with certified instructors, who can

-O
+(7) Includes training with certified instructors who canrecommend resources available in the community for individualswith a youth behavioral health disorder.

+32 (c) On or before January 1, 2023, a local educational agency 33 shall report to the department the number of pupils who have 34 voluntarily completed-the a youth behavioral health training 35 program.

+36 (d) This section shall be implemented only to the extent an 37 appropriation is made in the annual Budget Act or another statute 38 for these purposes.

+39 SEC.
+4. If the Commission on State Mandates determines that 40 this act contains costs mandated by the state, reimbursement to

+- 1 local agencies and school districts for those costs shall be made - 2 pursuant to Part 7 (commencing with Section 17500) of Division 3 4 of Title 2 of the Government Code. - 4 SEC.
+5. This act is an urgency statute necessary for the - 5 immediate preservation of the public peace, health, or safety within - 6 the meaning of Article IV of the California Constitution and shall - 7 go into immediate effect.
+The facts constituting the necessity are: - 8 Because of the COVID-19 pandemic and its impact on children's - 9 mental health, it is necessary that this act take effect immediately.